frederickemerson/modified-render/README.md

 ## Building the Solution

-Clone the repository or download it as a zip file.
 The solution file that contains the project is in the `Falcor` folder (i.e. `Falcor/Falcor.sln`).

+After opening the solution, you should see that projects `AppEncD3D12` and `AppDec` are unavailable.
+We will build the solution for the first time to build these two projects.

-After opening the solution, in the Solution Explorer, right-click and set `hrender` as the startup project.
+In the Solution Explorer, right-click and set `hrender` as the startup project.

 ![Set as startup project](docs/images/set_as_startup.png)